geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 to save yourself a lot of costly rework later.

 Are vertical slices _simpler_ than what comes after?
 Of course!
-Are they _self contained_?
-Yes, self-containedness is a byproduct of pursuing vertical integration, and this enables getting early feedback.
-They definitely aren't what a skateboard is to a car, and we should all free ourselves from the idea that incremental versions have a high degree of independence.
+Are they _self-contained_?
+Yes, that's a byproduct of pursuing vertical integration, but they aren't _independent_ from later versions nor should they be.
+They enable us to get early feedback, but they definitely aren't what a skateboard is to a car, and we should all free ourselves from the idea that incremental versions have a high degree of independence.
 Your versions, _of course_, won't be independent from each other, _that's the whole point_!
 You're building